carboneio/carbone-sdk-node/README.md

 There are multiple ways to render a template.

-The first way is to use the `templateId`.
+The first solution is to use a `templateId` (previously created from the method "addTemplate").

 ```js
 const carboneSDK = require('carbone-sdk')('YOUR-API-KEY')